-At the start of each new term, Reverend from the Parish of St Botolph and St Mark leads the worship on Monday and the Head of School on a Tuesday provided by the Diocese of Rochester's Collective Worship schedule.
+At the start of each new term, the Headteacher leads worship on a Monday, and our Reverend from the Parish of St Botolph's and St Mark's leads the worship on Tuesday.
 Other members of the teaching staff lead worship on a Wednesday.
+These worships follow the Diocese of Rochester's Collective Worship schedule.